OLIVIA WIESELER: Thankful for cardboard gingerbread

 But then a second wave of COVID shut the office down, and we worked remotely.
 I spent my favorite season stuck in my apartment with no one, aside from my roommate at the time and Benji of course, to get in the holiday spirit with.

 That’s why when we had the opportunity to participate in a Christmas parade, I was all for doing it up as big as I could.
-It seems to be kind of my way of not necessarily making up for last year, but appreciating we get the opportunity at all this year.
+It seems to be kind of my way of not necessarily making up for last year, but appreciating the opportunity we get this year.

 Last year was rough for everyone, and I think many are going to be extra thankful this Thanksgiving for having the opportunities to get together and celebrate with one another this year.

-So even though I spent most of my column writing about Christmas, I am feeling very thankful and blessed this Thanksgiving, and for me, the float you will see in this year’s parade is a symbol of my thankfulness.
+So even though I spent most of my column writing about Christmas, I am feeling very thankful and blessed this Thanksgiving.
+For me, the float you will see in this year’s parades is a symbol of my thankfulness.
 I’m grateful that we can finally share in communal celebrations, and that I can feel a part of this community.

 God bless you all this Thanksgiving and holiday season.